How To: Replace a Ceiling Light Fixture

 Let’s face it: Many homes today feature inadequate, poorly positioned, and sometimes plain-old ugly light fixtures.
 But you don’t have to live with anything you don’t love, especially when so many ceiling-mounted and hanging fixtures can be found on the market.
 Since new ceiling light fixtures come with mounting hardware, replacing an existing unit is easy—even for the novice do-it-yourselfer.

 Next, carefully unscrew and remove the canopy of the old fixture.
 With the junction box visible, remove the wire nuts and separate the supply wiring from the old fixture.
 Carefully examine the wires for damage, and if none are frayed or broken, leave the wires exposed for the new fixture.

+Examine the junction box.
 Having confirmed that your existing junction box is securely fastened to the ceiling joist, make sure it will be sturdy enough to handle the weight of your replacement fixture.
 If the new fixture weighs substantially more than the old one, it may be necessary to install an accessory mounting strap or support rod.
 (Either can be installed next to the junction box so that, once installed, the fixture hides the hardware.)

 Carefully guide the fixture wires through the canopy, ceiling plate, and hanging bracket of your new fixture.
 Strip about a half-inch off of the fixture wires and about a half-inch off of the supply wires.

+Secure the fixture.
 Screw the ceiling plate to the mounting strap or support rod, then put the mounting stem onto the ceiling plate.
 At this point, make sure that the installation is secure and that the fixture is hanging at the proper height.
 (If the chain is too long, you can remove links or loop the extra chain around the mounting stem.)